Chicago’s Hermosa Neighborhood

 Guadalajara Bakery

-Latino Plus: Owned by the familia Rivera, this is a small, colorful shop selling flowers, sweets, religious statues, stuffed animals and teddy bears and gifts; 4208 W. Armitage
+Latino Plus Plus: Owned by the familia Rivera, this is a small, colorful shop selling flowers, sweets, religious statues, stuffed animals and teddy bears and gifts; 4208 W. Armitage

 Latino Plus